How to Embroider: Embroidery Hoop Art For Beginners

 If you’ve been tempted to try your hand at hand embroidery before, but never really known what you’d need, or where to get started, then you’re in the right place!
 Embroidery extraordinaire, Charlotte Newland, is here to share her love of embroidery, inspire you with a beautiful starter project that’s perfect for beginners, and show you a few basic skills, including how to embroider letters, mastering the slip stitch, and creating the French knot (a must for full stops and any other kind of dot!)

 I’m so excited to be sharing my love of embroidery with you!
 Throughout this series of hand embroidery hoop tutorials, you’ll learn how to embroider lots of different stitches by making your very own beautifully embroidered designs.
 For our first lesson we’re starting simple, mastering the split stitch (perfect for outlines and writing!) and the French knot, used everywhere you need a dot.

 One of the best things about learning how to embroider is that you need very few materials to create something spectacular!
 First of all, you’ll need embroidery threads, or ‘floss’.

-Top Tip #1: Use good quality, colour-fast embroidery threads.
+Top Tip #1: Use good quality, colour-fast embroidery floss.

 Top Tip #2: Your thread should be no longer than the length of your forearm — this will minimise tangling.

 Next, you’ll need embroidery needles; test out stitching with different needle sizes until you find the right fit for you.

 Then, of course, you’ll need a wooden embroidery hoop and fabric to stitch on to.
 Six inches in diameter is a great size for beginners to figure out embroidery art.
 I recommend a 6″ Embroidery Hoop — it helped me to achieve the correct tension and keep my fabric taut.
 In terms of fabric, you should look to purchase some plain cotton fabric.